aosnacz97/blue_crow_project/README.md

 ### error_log_folder
 This is simply where I dump any errors from the processing script so I can look back and see what may have gone wrong.

+### My Answers folder
+This folder contains my answers to the question asked via email

 ## What's the link to the finished app?
 https://aosnacz.shinyapps.io/blue_crow_dash/